nestauk/ojd_daps_skills/documentation/docs/modelcard.md

-# Skills Extraction Model Card
+# Skills Extractor Model Card

 This page contains information for different parts of the skills extraction and mapping pipeline.
 We detail a high level summary of the pipeline and the pipeline's overall intended use.
 We then detail different parts of the pipeline.